 Phase III of the Cincinnati Zoo’s Africa opened June 29, 2013 and offers open-air, dramatic views of some of Africa’s most powerful predators – lions and cheetahs.
 In fact, visitors may even get close enough to count the whiskers on the “king of the jungle!”

-The Cincinnati Zoo’s newest exhibit transports visitors to the grassy plains of Africa.
-In addition to getting super close to lions and cheetahs, this spectacular and transformational new exhibit will feature cascading waterfalls, flowing streams and a communal watering hole will intertwine with the footpath as it winds under a wooden bridge and among naturalistic rock, termite mounds, Vulture Island, and the African lions home – Pride Rock.
+In addition to getting super close to lions and cheetahs, Africa includes cascading waterfalls, flowing streams and a communal watering hole that intertwines with the footpath as it winds under a wooden bridge and among naturalistic rock, termite mounds, Vulture Island, and the African lions home – Pride Rock.